 As you sail, you'll pass ruins of ancient castles, lush vineyards that produce some of the area's finest wines, sleepy river towns and bank-side recreational paths where you can wave hello to cyclists and horseback riders.
 When you dock, you'll embark on fascinating journeys through cities that sport both medieval and modern influences.

 Here are our best tips for a Danube River cruise:

 Pack comfortable shoes.
 Many of the cities have cobblestone streets and uneven surfaces, which can make walking more challenging.
 You might also have to climb steps or walk up small inclines.

 Be ready to bike.
-Some cruise lines carry bikes on board that you can use in port cities.
-Many of the cities, after all, have biking-friendly routes that might allow you to see more of the area than you could cover only by walking.
+Some cruise lines carry bikes onboard that you can use in port cities.
+Many of the cities, after all, have bike-friendly routes that might allow you to see more of the area than you could cover only by walking.

 Don't forget the motion.
 If you're prone to motion sickness, have medication handy.
 Although river cruising is generally calmer than ocean cruising, the slight shaking of the ship while going through the locks might bother a sensitive stomach.

 Bring binoculars.
 You'll appreciate binoculars to help you zero in on the landscape, especially when you're doing scenic cruising through the Wachau Valley, Austria's wine country, between Melk and Vienna.
 If you forget, the ship might have extras.

 Reconsider a balcony cabin.
 They usually cost a little more, and although a balcony is generally a nice addition, opening the door often invites bugs.
 Plus, rooms on river ships tend to be smaller than those on ocean-bound ships, and you'll probably be out of your room most of the time anyway.
 Advantageous viewing areas are only a short walk away.